joelhawksley/identity/components/slides.md

 ^
 - Unit testing views isn’t common practice
-- Didn’t even know views could be tested directly before I starting researching this talk
-- Never seen it done in any of the Rails apps I’ve worked on
+- Never seen it done in any of the Rails apps I’ve worked on before GitHub
+- Nearly all of our view tests are those six-second controller tests
+- These costs discourage you from writing as many tests as you might otherwise write

 ---